soundpress/RulesOfNYC/docs/c19/index.rst

 .. list-table::
     :header-rows: 1

-    * - 35 RCNY § 63-11(c)(1)(i)-(ii)
+    * - 35 RCNY § 63-11(c)(1)
-      - Fine: $350
+      - Fine: $400 and/or suspension up to 30 days
-      - Appearance NOT Required
+      - Appearance Required
 ~

-   (2) An Agent must not authorize or allow a driver to operate a Taxicab unless the Driver possesses a Valid Chauffeur's License and a Valid TLC Driver License.
+   (2) Exceptions.
+An Agent can permit a person who does not possess a TLC Driver License to drive the vehicle only when all of the following limited circumstances are met:

+      (i) The vehicle is being driven to or from the Commission's centralized Taxicab inspection facility or a repair facility;

+      (ii) The driver has entered the appropriate off duty code in the Technology System;

+      (iii) A current Trip Record (written or electronically printed out) is in the Taxicab, indicating the vehicle is "Off-Duty" and why;

+      (iv) The rear doors are locked;

+      (v) The person driving the vehicle is licensed to drive a motor vehicle.